mordachai/tactical-map/README.md

 ## Features

-- Add a Tactical Map image to any scene via the Scene menu.
+- Add a Tactical Map image to any scene via the Scene menu. **NEW**
 - No tactical map image?
 Blur the background and start your combat right there!
 - Fast switch between the original scene and the tactical map, preserving zoom and position.
 - Use alternative token images for each type of map: top-down and isometric